Webinar I Climate assessment of local budgets: the case of Strasbourg, Paris & Oslo

 The aim of a budget climate assessment is to identify the climate impacts of each expenditure included in a local authority budget.
 It involves analyzing the budget line by line, based on a list – or taxonomy – of actions that are rated highly favourablefavourable, neutral, or unfavourable for the climate.
 This taxonomy is partly based on the current EU taxonomy on mitigation and adaptation.
 The results provide a better understanding of the coherence of expenditure with reaching climate goals, so as to make enlightened budget decisions.

-Such an assessment will enable them to respond to citizens’ demands for budget transparencyto better manage their budget decisions systematically through a climate prism and to more easily identify the expenditures that could be be financed by green bonds.
+Such an assessment enables them to respond to citizens’ demands for budget transparencyto better manage their budget decisions systematically through a climate prism and to more easily identify the expenditures that could be be financed by green bonds.

-Two Cities’ partners will testimony during the webinar on how they implemented the climate assessment, what results they have obtained and how they have dealt with other environmental issues.
-The city of Oslo will present its own approach on climate budget and how it can be complementary with the climate assessment of budget.
+Two Cities’ partners gave testimony during the webinar on how they implemented the climate assessment, what results they have obtained and how they have dealt with other environmental issues.
+The city of Oslo presented its own approach on climate budget and how it can be complementary with the climate assessment of budget.

 Speakers: